+- Dissertation title

+- Student's name

-Students must email their defense information (time/date/location) to the program coordinator and the Graduate Student Advisor along with a list of their committee members' names and roles (i.e., chair, co-chair, committee member), the dissertation title, and a one-page abstract.
+- List of the committee members names and roles (i.e., chair, co-chair, committee member)

+- Date, time, and location of the defense

+- One-paragraph abstract.

 This information should be sent two weeks before the defense so that an announcement can run in the weekly Graduate and Faculty Digests.
 A student's committee will receive a docu-sign form 7 days prior to the scheduled date.
 It is strongly encouraged to remind committee members to sign the document.